Please use the menu below to navigate to any article section:

 Apartments delivered an annual growth rate of 5.9% and have increased in value by $392,000 (+316%) since 1993.

-In 1993 the median house value across Australia was just and interesting apartments showed a slightly higher median value, at $123,840.
+In 1993 the median house value across Australia was just an interesting, apartments showed a slightly higher median value, at $123,840.

 It’s the old story…who wouldn’t like to buy the home their parents bought for the price hey paid 25 years ago?